Property Ownership Options

 On this basis, the total charge applied by the notaire should be no more than €300 to €400.

-However, the charges can rise considerably if you wish to declare property within the marriage contract.
-That is to say, if there is property that is only owned by one spouse that is to be included in the contract, there are additional fees payable.
+The charges can rise considerably if you wish to declare real estate within the marriage contract.
+That is to say, if there is property that is only owned by one spouse that is to be included in the contract.

 Higher charges may also be payable where the adoption of the marriage contract involved other issues than merely the right to succeed to the estate of the deceased spouse, or there was a need to liquidate an existing French marriage contract, something that would not normally apply to a married couple from abroad.

-If you are advised by the notaire you need to go to court to obtain court approval of the contract then you need to query why this is necessary, as such a requirement does not normally apply to those married outside of France, although the law of succession in some countries has limitations on the extent to which a couple may adopt such a contract.
+If you are advised by the notaire you need to go to court to obtain court approval of the contract then you need to query why this is necessary, as such a requirement does not normally apply, although the law of succession in some countries has limitations on the extent to which a couple may adopt such a contract.

 If you wish to enter into such a contract you might be well advise to ask your local notaire what they would charge, and if you do not like what they say, try another one.